tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

             Else:
                 It goes into production.txt

-The workflow is as follows:
+Let's install `django-bootstrap3` to illustrate the workflow, which is as follows:

 1. Start with a fresh git commitment (i.e., no changes yet to be committed);
-2. We start with a baseline `requirements.txt`, which resides under folder `requirements`;
+2. Start with a baseline file `requirements.txt`, which resides under folder `requirements`; it's imperative that it's kept up to date (i.e., follow step 4 below everytime that a new package is installed); at the moment, the contents of our `requirements.txt` haven't changed:

+        appdirs==1.4.3
+        Django==1.11.1
+        packaging==16.8
+        pyparsing==2.2.0
+        pytz==2017.2
+        six==1.10.0

+    The above are required for the local and production environments, so they go into our `base.txt` file.

-2. Install the new package (don't do bundle installation of packages [i.e., `pip install package_1 package_2`]; I recommend doing it one by one so you can keep proper track of dependencies);
+3. Install the new package (don't do bundle installation of packages [i.e., `pip install package_1 package_2`]; I recommend doing it one by one so you can keep proper track of dependencies); for illustration purposes; execute `pip install django-bootstrap3`;
-3. In the command line, and under folder `requirements`, execute `pip freeze > requirements.txt`;
+4. In the command line, and under folder `requirements`, execute `pip freeze > requirements.txt`;
-4.
-4.

-So far, the packages that
+5. Your IDE will likely tell you that there is a new line, and will highlight it for you; if you don't have an IDE, running a `git diff` on the `requirements.txt` file will tell you what new lines were added.
+The listing is below, showing our brand new package listed there.

+        appdirs==1.4.3
+        Django==1.11.1
+        django-bootstrap3==8.2.3
+        packaging==16.8
+        pyparsing==2.2.0
+        pytz==2017.2
+        six==1.10.0

+6. We can go ahead and copy the `django-bootstrap3==8.2.3` line into our `base.txt` file, for the package will be required by both our production and local environments.
+The contents of `base.txt` at the moment are as follows:

+        # python and django packages
+        appdirs==1.4.3
+        Django==1.11.1
+        packaging==16.8
+        pyparsing==2.2.0
+        pytz==2017.2
+        six==1.10.0

+        django-bootstrap3==8.2.3

+    Notice how I leave a one line space between packages.
+Later on we will see how some of them will have dependencies, and having that separation is useful.